Coding Bootcamp Scholarships in 2023

 Code Platoon Scholarships

-Code Platoon offers many scholarships for veterans and military service members.
+Code Platoon offers many scholarships for coding bootcamps to veterans and military service members.
 The goal of Code Platoon scholarships is to make a bootcamp education affordable to help veterans find jobs and lower the overall rate of unemployment for veterans.
+At Code Platoon, students can receive full-ride bootcamp scholarships as well as scholarships that cover up to $15,500

-Codesmith has scholarships for students to help offset the cost of tuition.
+Codesmith offers a wide range of coding bootcamp scholarships to help offset the cost of tuition.
 You can apply for any Codesmith scholarship after you’ve been accepted into one of its bootcamps.
 The deadline to apply for these scholarships is 14 days before your first day of class.

 - Pay-It-Forward Scholarship | Amount: $2,000.
 The Pay-It-Forward Scholarship rewards students who plan to use their tech education to help underfunded communities or who have done this type of work in the past.